wkliao/HEP/NOvA/metadata_study.md

   + Source codes:
     https://bitbucket.org/fnalscdcomputationalscience/hep_hpc/src/master/examples/make_ntuple_file.cc
   + For the ND/FD data HDF5 files, the metadata is found to be spread out in the file interleaved with raw data blocks.
-This example program generates the HDF5 file in the same way.
-So we want to study this demo code to figure out why these files have such a layout.
+This example program was developed by Marc Paterno to mimic the generation of NOvA HDF5 files, in hope it can be used to study the data object layouts in files when trying various HDF5 parameter settings.
+  + The file produced by this example program contains two groups, each has a few datasets.
+    * GROUP "table_1"
+      + DATASET "a", a 2D int array of size LEN x 1
+      + DATASET "arry", a 3D int array of size LEN x 3 x 4
+      + DATASET "b", a 2D double array size LEN x 1
+      + DATASET "c", a 2D double array size LEN x 1
+      + DATASET "d", a 2D int array size LEN x 1
+    * GROUP "table_2"
+      + DATASET "x", a 2D double array size LEN x 1
+      + DATASET "y", a 2D double array size LEN x 1
+      + DATASET "z", a 2D int array size LEN x 1
+  + 'LEN' is the command-line option.
+  + Command '`h5dump -Hp output.h5`' shows the detailed information of data objects stored in a HDF5 file.
 ### Compare files generated from program, original ND data files and repacked ND data files
 |                | Generated files | Original files | Repacked files |
 | :------------  | :------------   | :------------  | :------------  |